AlexanderHaase/eppraise/README.md

 level usage.

 It also has a web UI for examining data:
-![alt text][WebUI]
+![Screenshot of web UI][WebUI]

-[WebUI]: https://github.com/AlexanderHaase/eppraise/master/EppraiseWebUI.png "Screenshot of web UI"
+[WebUI]: https://github.com/AlexanderHaase/eppraise/raw/master/EppraiseWebUI.png "Screenshot of web UI"

 ## Install ##
 Eppraise is python3-based.
 Required debian packages are listed in packages.lst.